rrcobb/backgammon/Readme.md

 Maybe also displaying the valid moves (as a precursor to allowing human vs. AI play, or human vs. human play)

+## Ai again

+- expectimax sort of working, with at least a couple of tests
+- it breaks Claude's brain, but it's still at least a little helpful
+- if we can constrain the range of the evaluation function, we can use a version of a/b pruning when we look at the possible average achievable by a node in the tree
+- pruning is important, we are currently really slow
+- the evaluation function is pretty dumb rn, but could get good
+  - incorporate some hit probabilities
+  - check for pipcount
+  - reward the golden prime
+  - how to think about back game?
+- we could check the evaluation function to decide whether to look deeper into the tree for a given move
+  - e.g. cut off dumb lines of search earlier
+- we could also sample from the rolls instead of evaluating all of them

 ## TODO

 - first roll // first turn